Easy Campfire Prosciutto-Wrapped Asparagus for Camping Trips

 FAQ About These Prosciutto-Wrapped Asparagus Spears

 I think these prosciutto-wrapped asparagus spears are easy to make.
 We do sometimes get questions, though!
 Here, I tried to answer a few of the most commonly asked questions.
-If you think of one I haven’t answered yet, feel free to ask in the comments section, and we’ll do our best to answer as soon as possible.

 Can I use bacon slices instead of prosciutto?

 That’s literally the only substitute I’d make for this recipe!
-I recommend using thinly sliced bacon because they’re easier to work with and don’t take as long to cook as thickly sliced bacon.
+I recommend using thinly sliced bacon because they’re easier to work with and doesn’t take as long to cook as thickly sliced bacon.
 Just keep in mind that bacon might be a little greasier, and may have to be transferred to paper towels to crisp up.

 (Bacon is weird that way.
 I tested cooking bacon in the oven once, and it didn’t crisp up until after I’d transferred it to the paper towels.
 Cooking it over a campfire is somewhat similar.)